jsravn/dotfiles-nixos/README.md

+# Obsolete!

+I've declared technical bankruptcy on my NixOS configuration and gone back to a more practical desktop distro.

 # dotfiles

 My dotfiles.
 It is primarily a NixOS configuration for setting up an entire machine from scratch.
 In addition it also manages